oraclekid12/rulebook2024/content.md

 * A vampire cannot perform more than **one political action**
 * A minion cannot perform more than one action with the **same named action card from hand**
 * A minion cannot perform each action via the **same copy of a card in play** (including from the minion’s own card text) more than once each turn.
 * An ally can perform actions first in the turn after they are recruited.
+* Your minions cannot enter combat with other minions you control.

 **Action modifier cards:**\
 An acting minion cannot play the **same action modifier** card more than once during a single